 Students who require a visa to enter Germany for the purpose of participating in the exchange program at Bucerius may be asked by the German embassy or consulate to open a blocked bank account.
 You will be asked to deposit a specific amount into this account to prove that you have sufficient funding for your stay.
 The amount required is approx. €3500.
 Please note that this is a very frugal budget calculated by the German government for all of Germany.
 As Hamburg is a rather expensive city, we recommend you use our calculation in the finances section as guidance for your actual budget.

 Over the course of the program, a few afternoons will be kept open so that you can enjoy some time off campus and take advantage of extracurricular activities offered by the International Office.

 Hamburg has numerous museums, theaters, cafes, bars and clubs and sights to discover.
-Everybody will find something of interest here: You can cross the Old Elbe Tunnel, discover hidden pathways and cottages in the Treppenviertel in Blankenese or sink your toes in the sand in one of Hamburg's numerous beach clubs on the Elbe River.
+Everybody will find something of interest here: You can walk through the Old Elbe Tunnel, discover hidden pathways and cottages in the Treppenviertel in Blankenese or sink your toes into the sand in one of Hamburg's numerous beach clubs on the Elbe River.
 The city is very spread out and surprisingly green, thanks to an abundance of trees and parks scattered throughout the city.
 Just minutes away from the Bucerius campus is the beautiful Alster Lake.
 You can take a stroll or jog around the lake: With a circumference of 7.6 km (4.7 miles), you can complete the entire loop for a decent workout.

 Free guided tours and excursions allow you to explore Hamburg, its museums and other sites of interest.

-Hamburg has an excellent public transport system which means that you will not need a car to get around.
+Hamburg has an excellent public transport system (HVV) which means that you will not need a car to get around.